Sotero Figueroa: Emigration and politics

 Figueroa emigrated to the city of New York in 1889.
 Arriving in New York City, he joined the Antillean separatist movement and established a close friendship with the exiled Cuban patriot, José Martí.
 There he met several other Puerto Rican patriots involved in the separatist movement, among them Francisco Gonzalo (Pachín) Marín and Arturo Alfonso Schomburg.

 Sotero Figueroa’s writings were also tied to his political beliefs.
 Figueroa, Ramón Marín, and Francisco Gonzalo (Pachín) Marín together worked to reform politics in Puerto Rico in the late 1800s.
 Their mission was make equality a reality by expelling the ideals of rank and class and promoting instead a focus on “individual merit”.
 They believed that castes that existed were put on the public by Spanish colonial control and limited the Puerto Rican population’s growth economically, politically, and physically.
 At age 22, Figueroa was chosen as an assembly leader under Rafael Primo de Rivera, the new liberal Governor of Puerto Rico.

-In 1892, he collaborated in the founding of the Borinquen Club, the first of several Puerto Rican clubs affiliated with the Cuban Revolutionary Party (PRC).
+In 1892, he collaborated in the founding of the Club Borinquen, the first of several Puerto Rican pro-independence organizations affiliated with the Cuban Revolutionary Party (PRC).
 The PRC was founded by José Martí that same year to promote the independence of Cuba.
 Figueroa would later become secretary of the Executive Board of the PRC.